-Department of Housing and Community Development Community-Based Non-Profit Organizations (CBOs) provide housing counseling services and training to potential homeowners, current homeowners, and tenants, focusing on low- to-moderate income residents and neighborhoods.
-Services are provided to assist tenants in understanding their rights and responsibilities, including issues such as potential displacement, rental/eviction counseling, and apartment locating.
-Though all of these CBOs are based in the District, some serve the greater Washington, D.C., region as a whole.
+The Department of Housing and Community Development helps support community-based nonprofit organizations that provide housing counseling services and training to potential homeowners, current homeowners, and tenants, focusing on low- to moderate-income residents and neighborhoods.379 Services are provided to assist tenants in understanding their rights and responsibilities, including issues such as potential displacement, rental/eviction counseling, and apartment locating.
+Though all of these organizations are based in the District, some serve the greater Washington, D.C., region as a whole.
 However, only a few of these organizations are specifically dedicated to housing issues and the provision of mobility counseling.
 Others are more general economic empowerment and economic development organizations.
-HUD maintains a separate but overlapping list of HUD-approved housing counseling agencies in the District that has similar characteristics.
-Thus, more specifically designated general-eligibility mobility counseling in the District is needed.
+HUD maintains a separate but overlapping list of HUD-approved housing counseling agencies in the District that have similar characteristics.380 More specifically designated general-eligibility mobility counseling in the District is needed.

-HUD maintains a list of HUD-approved housing counseling agencies in Virginia.
-Only a handful of these are based in northern Virginia, and most of those agencies serve prospective homebuyers rather than tenants, suggesting a serious lack of support for low-income communities and residents.
-Virginia Housing, for example, offers a free homebuyer class for those who are purchasing a house for the first time.
-There are two counseling agencies that are both located in the District metropolitan region and provide rental counseling to residents: Money Management International in Alexandria and Northern Virginia Family Services and Cornerstones Inc. in Fairfax County.
-Considering the significant number of residents who need renter-oriented affordable housing information programs, there are simply not enough programs available to keep up with the demand rising throughout northern Virginia.
+HUD maintains a list of HUD-approved housing counseling agencies in Virginia.381 Only a handful are based in northern Virginia, and most of those agencies serve prospective homebuyers rather than tenants, suggesting a serious lack of support for low-income communities and residents.
+Virginia Housing, for example, offers a free class for those purchasing a house for the first time.382 Three counseling agencies are located in the District metropolitan region and provide rental counseling: Money Management International in Alexandria and Northern Virginia Family Service and Cornerstones in Fairfax County.383 Considering the significant number of residents who need renter-oriented affordable housing information programs, simply not enough programs are available to keep up with the demand rising throughout northern Virginia.

-HUD's list of HUD-approved housing counseling agencies in Maryland includes four organizations based in Montgomery County, most of which provide rental housing counseling.
-However, there is a clear gap between supply and demand for such counseling services, given the large population of Montgomery County and the small number of existing agencies.
-The county government does not appear to run or support mobility counseling programs-a fact that further exacerbates this gap.
-Housing counseling agencies that offer assistance to both renters and potential homeowners include the Housing Initiative Partnership, Inc., Homefree-USA of the Washington, D.C., metropolitan area, Greater Washington Urban League, and Centro de Apoyo Familiar.
+HUD's list of HUD-approved housing counseling agencies in Maryland includes four organizations based in Montgomery County, most of which provide rental housing counseling.384 However, there is a clear gap between supply and demand for such counseling services, given the large population of Montgomery County and the small number of existing agencies.
+The county government does not appear to run or support mobility counseling programs, further exacerbating this gap.
+Housing counseling agencies that offer assistance to both renters and potential homeowners include the Housing Initiative Partnership; HomeFree-USA of the Washington, D.C., metropolitan area; Greater Washington Urban League; and Centro de Apoyo Familiar.385